|A billy goat tied to a tree.|

 Most recently with Tom’s abscessed tooth, we ask ourselves what we may have done differently once the symptoms manifested.
 We were living in a remote area of Fiji.
 We visited a dentist within days of the first symptoms, taking antibiotics as prescribed.

-His second bout of symptoms occurred on the day we were boarding this last cruise from Sydney to Auckland.
+His second bout of symptoms occurred on the day we boarded this last cruise from Sydney to Auckland.
 The only solution was another round of the same antibiotics.
 As required in the case of antibiotics he continued with the full course of the medication.

 |A winding country road.|

 We feel blessed and grateful for each and every day of our lives.
-But, no one “said” a life of world travel would always be easy.
-Its not.
-And, its the times its not easy that make us appreciate the greater periods of good health and simple pleasures.
-Overall, we’ve been very fortunate during these last 40 months.
+But, no one “said” life of world travel would always be easy.
+It’s not.
+And, it’s the times it’s not easy that make us appreciate greater periods of good health and simple pleasures.
+Overall, we were very fortunate during these last 40 months.